 Netlify also offers a virtually unlimited free tier which offers many of the benefits mentioned above.

-Vercel (formerly Now.sh, Now or Zeit) has a similar offering to Netlify, but puts strong emphasis on zero config deployment, something they call a conventional and completely backwards-compatible approach to deployment.
+Vercel (formerly Now.sh, Now or Zeit) has a similar offering to Netlify but strongly emphasizes zero config deployment, which they call a conventional and completely backward-compatible approach to deployment.
 It works with multiple frameworks (e.g. Gatsby, Vue, Ember, Svelte).
-Once you upload a package.json project with a build script, you always get fully static or hybrid rendering out of the box.
+Once you upload a package.json project with a build script, you get fully static or hybrid rendering out of the box.

 Vercel provides a similar experience to Netlify, where you can connect your Git repository and reap the benefits of continuous deployment—deploy changes after every commit using a unique URL.

-Vercel offers serverless functions, a functionality which utilizes AWS Lambda under the hood.
-With more languages and more regions supported, Vercel’s offering is a step up from Netlify.
+Vercel offers serverless functions, which utilize AWS Lambda under the hood.
+With more languages and regions supported, Vercel’s offering is a step from Netlify.

-Vercel also offers a robust delivery network which, apart from the static assets can also cache serverless function responses.
+Vercel also offers a robust delivery network that can cache serverless function responses apart from the static assets.

-Even though it’s based on AWS Lambda, Vercel decided to use custom function signatures for the handler in contrast to Netlify which is using AWS’s format.
+Even though it’s based on AWS Lambda, Vercel decided to use custom function signatures for the handler in contrast to Netlify, which uses AWS’s format.

 Layer0 makes SPA deployment instant and simple.

-Just like Netlify and Vercel, the Layer0 allows developers to use the Git workflow for development and enables continuous deployment—deploy changes after every commit using a unique URL.
+Like Netlify and Vercel, Layer0 (now Edgio) allows developers to use the Git workflow for development and enables continuous deployment—deploy changes after every commit using a unique URL.